seanTsmith/field-service/README.md

 + cancel reflected in work order
 + Source Report

-- Andrew
++ Andrew
-- Work Order printable
++ Work Order printable
-- Make company group check off in customer search
++ Make company group check off in customer search
-- Make new customer add based on template
++ Make new customer add based on template

-DONE EARLIER
-===
 + fix criteria to use date
-+ It would be a big help if there was a chec k off place on the sch page..for when the job has been done during the day for scheduling reasons...
++ It would be a big help if there was a check off place on the sch page..for when the job has been done during the day for scheduling reasons...

 TO DO LATER (PUNTED)
 ===